flux-framework/flux-accounting/doc/man1/flux-account-jobs.rst

     Only show jobs that have become inactive since WHEN.
 A seconds-since-epoch timestamp or a human-readable timestamp (e.g. ``"2025-05-20 08:00:00"``) can be passed.

+.. option:: -j/--jobids=[JOBIDS]

+    Return the priority calculation for one or more job IDs.

+.. option:: -v/--verbose

+    Output a detailed breakdown of how the priority was calculated for each job, showing how each factor relates to one another to come up with the final priority displayed in the ``PRIORITY`` column.